 Construction sites are constantly changing environments with numerous obstacles and safety risks hidden in plain sight.
-Even after winning multiple Suva Prizes for safety, Losinger Marazzi do not rest on their laurels.
+Even after winning multiple Suva Prizes for safety, Losinger Marazzi does not rest on their laurels.
 Instead, the construction company continues to invest in innovative solutions to site safety issues.
 ANYbotics partnered with Losinger Marazzi to explore ANYmal’s potential to patrol their sites to identify and report safety issues—some of which cannot be detected by human senses.
 With such a complex environment, only a robot designed to navigate difficult terrain is able to bring digitalization to such a physically demanding industry.
 The results tell an exciting story about the future of robotics and construction.

 Jobsite Safety Demands Constant Attention

 Construction is complicated, detail-oriented, and potentially hazardous work.
-Heavy machinery, sharp edges, dangerous heights, and scalding heat are just some of the common culprits of work-related risks on a jobsite.
+Heavy machinery, sharp edges, dangerous heights, and scalding heat are just some of the common culprits of work-related risks on a job site.
 That said, some of the most common risks are the most avoidable.
 Studies show that one-in-four construction accidents are the result of a trip hazard.
 With such a high volume of simultaneous activity, permanent visibility of potential safety issues is paramount.

 According to Shad Shaho, one of Losinger Marazzi’s Project Managers, “site managers make daily inspection rounds to identify problems.
 It usually takes the site manager about an hour to do this.
 In addition, the safety officer spends half an afternoon on the construction site twice a week.”
 While time-consuming, these inspections are necessary and, for Losinger Marazzi, a standard they continue to raise.
-Losinger Marazzi is a company that continually improves not just safety, but all of their processes to deliver better results for their clients and provide the best workplace for their employees.
+Losinger Marazzi is a company that continually improves not just safety, but all of its processes to deliver better results for its clients and provide the best workplace for its employees.
 This commitment to continuous improvement inspired Losinger Marazzi to launch INNOBOX, their internal think tank.
 INNOBOX researches and implements emerging technology to innovate construction processes.
-While building the Hospital Limmattal, Losinger Marazzi partnered with ANYbotics to explore advanced machine learning into Losinger Marazzis’s jobsite safety protocols.
+While building the Hospital Limmattal, Losinger Marazzi partnered with ANYbotics to explore advanced machine learning into Losinger Marazzis’s job site safety protocols.
 The ultimate goal of the partnership: Project Managers sleep better at night because they know safety is still a top priority, even when they’re off the clock.

 How to Improve Safety with Advanced Robotics